TobiasKaiser/passmate/docs/index.rst

 Todo
 ----

+- Migrate passmate v1 format
 - Session syncing based on config (on top of merge functionality)
-- Confirm before delete record

 Indices and tables